-For each country in which the Fund has investment securities, management performs scenario analysis to determine the impact of future economic conditions on the PD in these countries.
-After testing multiple economic indicators, a main macro-economic variable (MEV) is determined, which is statistically linked to the credit risk of that sovereign.
-To increase the robustness of the model and in light of the shock from COVID-19 and the Eastern European crisis, management adopted a bivariate model to determine two MEVs for key sovereigns.
+For each country in which the Fund has investment securities management performs scenario analysis to determine the impact of future economic conditions on the PD in these countries.
+After testing multiple economic indicators, a main macroeconomic variable (MEV) is determined, which is statistically linked to the credit risk of that sovereign.
+To increase the robustness of the model, management adopted a bivariate model to determine two MEVs for key sovereigns.
 The statistical relationship is determined through regression analysis and an analysis of various measures of significance.
-The sign of the co-efficients is also an important factor in determining the use of the two MEVs Correlation analysis is then conducted between the two MEVs and key sovereign credit risk metrics, to determine which are most significant.
-Three selected sovereign credit risk metrics were identified as sovereign credit rating drivers to quantify the impact of the MEVs on each credit risk driver, ordinary least squares (OLS) regression is conducted.
+The sign of the coefficients is also an important factor in determining the use of the two MEVs.
+Correlation analysis is then conducted between the two MEVs and key sovereign credit risk metrics, to determine which are most significant.
+Three selected sovereign credit risk metrics were identified as sovereign credit rating drivers to quantify the impact of the MEVs on each credit risk driver.
 To establish scenarios, the MEVs are 'shocked', such that the official forecast for each year moves up and down by a multiple of the historical standard deviation to establish a best- and worse-case.
 The new values derived are run through a regression model to quantify the relationship between the credit rating and the scenarios.

-Data used in the update of the model as at 30 June 2022 incorporate the impact of COVID-19 and the Eastern European crisis, as such the forward looking scenarios factor in the economic shock of the pandemic and the ongoing crisis between Russia and Ukraine
+Data used in the update of the model as at 30 June 2023 incorporated the current global economic conditions, as such the forward-looking scenarios factored in the economic shock following the pandemic and the ongoing crisis betwwen Russia and Ukraine.